-These flapjacks are a little bit naughty, but so nice!
+These flapjacks are delicious!
 I’ve added golden syrup which makes them chewy and sweet.
-However, they use yoghurt in place of butter so they’re lower in saturated fat than conventional flapjack recipes.
-They are a filling, healthier option for when you need a little sweet treat.
+They use yoghurt in place of butter so they’re lower in saturated fat than conventional flapjack recipes.
+They are a filling, healthier option for when you want something sweet.

 I just love how you know exactly what’s in them, if you’d prefer them less sweet, then add less syrup!
 Although I must say, the gooey, chewy sweetness combined with the cinnamon flavour makes this recipe one of my personal favourites.

 70g low fat natural yoghurt (should be gluten free, but double check!)

 1. Preheat the oven to 220’c and line a baking tray with greaseproof paper.

 2. Mix together the oats, sultanas, seeds and cinnamon in a large bowl.

 3. In another bowl, mix together the golden syrup, yoghurt and apple.

 4. Add the liquids to the oats mix and stir the mixture until all the oats are covered and sticky.